Second Battle of Elephant Pass: Aftermath

 The post war monument at Elephant Pass.

-Fighting continued until mid-May for control of the Jaffna peninsula, and by 9 May Deputy Defence Minister Anuruddha Ratwatte reported that 758 soldiers had been killed, 2,368 had been wounded and 349 were missing since the battle for Elephant Pass started on 22 April.
+Fighting continued until mid-May for control of the Jaffna peninsula, and by 9 May Deputy Defence Minister Anuruddha Ratwatte reported that 758 soldiers had been killed, 2,368 had been wounded, and 349 were missing since the battle for Elephant Pass started on 22 April.
 Opposition leader Ranil Wickramasinghe claimed that 300 soldiers had been captured by the LTTE, and in later days they handed over 126 bodies to the ICRC.
-The progress of the LTTE raised concerns about the future of around 35,000 troops in the Jaffna peninsula.
+The progress of the LTTE raised concerns about the future of around 35,000 troops in the Jaffna Peninsula.
 The fear was that the Tigers, with their rapid mobility and artillery firepower, could quickly take over the entire peninsula.
 With the possibility of the army facing an irreversible catastrophe in Jaffna, President Kumaratunga requested India to help evacuate the army from Jaffna, but India declined.
 Barely days before the fall of the Elephant Pass base, President Chandrika Kumaratunga made some abrupt changes in the defense structure; retired Chief of the Defence Staff Rohan Daluwatte was placed in overall charge of the three services, Gen. Janaka Perera was made Northern Province Commander and Gen. Sarath Fonseka the Jaffna Commander; the former had insisted on the latter.
 The LTTE pushed towards Jaffna, but in the following large-scale battles along defense lines that offered little tactical leverage, they suffered heavy casualties in confrontations with Sri Lankan forces that were well equipped with heavy artillery, air support and superior numbers.
 Despite gaining footholds in the areas of Chavekachechri and Ariyalai, the LTTE was forced to retreat to the Muhamalai and Nagarkovil defensive lines after suffering heavy losses from artillery and airstrikes.
 Although the fall of Elephant Pass was seen as a great triumph, a series of setbacks highlighted LTTE's weakness against conventional military forces in regular conflict.

-On 3 September 2000 the army mounted a massive counteroffensive, named "Agni Keila", to retake some of the LTTE-held territories to the south of its defensive lines, but after advancing a few kilometers the troops met heavy resistance.
+On 3 September 2000, the army mounted a massive counteroffensive, named "Agni Keila", to retake some of the LTTE-held territories to the south of its defensive lines, but after advancing a few kilometers, the troops met heavy resistance.
 The army was hampered by the presence of two narrow strips of land over which their forces had to advance.
-The LTTE had registered all its artillery and mortars onto this area.
+The LTTE had registered all its artillery and mortars in this area.
 In addition, it had extensively booby-trapped the strips of land, rendering them extremely dangerous for armored units.
 Although the army claimed that it managed to advance well into the LTTE lines, heavy casualties forced a withdrawal to its original positions.

-In 2006 fighting renewed for control of the Jaffna peninsula.
+In 2006, fighting renewed for control of the Jaffna peninsula.
 Sri Lankan troops and Tamil Tiger rebels fought pitched battles for control of the peninsula, which left hundreds dead in a matter of months.
 In a major offensive launched by the Sri Lanka Armed Forces, Elephant Pass was recaptured on 9 January 2009.